Use a plug-in

 }

-• By default, the plug-in can only be used within this subcontract, except through the Subcontract asynchrony Make asynchronous cross-subcontract references
+- By default, the plug-in can only be used within this subcontract, unless asynchronous cross-subcontract references are made by subcontract asynchronization ;

-• The same plug-in cannot be referenced by multiple subcontractors at the same time
+- The same plug-in cannot be cited by multiple sub-packages at the same time;

-• If the base library version is less than 2.9.0 , you cannot jump directly from a page outside the subcontract to a plugin page inside the subcontract.
-You need to jump first to a non-plugin page inside the subcontract and then to a plugin page inside the same subcontract.
+- If the base library version is below 2.9.0, you cannot jump directly from a page outside of the subpackage to a plug-in page inside the subpackage, and you need to first jump to a non-plug-in page in the subpackage and then to a plugin page in the same subpackage.

-When using a plug-in, the code of the plug-in is not visible to the user.
-In order to use the plug-in correctly, users should check the "Development Documentation" section of the plug-in details page, read the plug-in development documentation provided by the plug-in developer, and clarify the custom components, page names, and provided by the plug-in. js Interface specifications, etc.
+When using a plug-in, the plug-in code is not visible to the user.
+In order to properly use a plug-in, users should check the "Development Documentation" section in the plug-in details page, read the plug-ins development documentation provided by the plug-int developer, and use the document to clarify the custom components provided by plug-ins, page names, and specifications for the Javascript interface provided.

-Use the custom components provided by the plug-in, and Use ordinary custom components In the same way. in json File to define the custom components that need to be introduced, use the plugin:// The protocol specifies the plug-in's reference name and the custom component name, such as:
+Use custom components provided by plug-ins in much the same way use a normal custom component .When thejsonfile defines the custom components that need to be introduced, use theplugin: / /protocol to specify the plug-in reference name and custom component name, such as:

 Code example: